Drones for Dam Surveying: Introduction

 Drones from Large-Scale Structures Surveying

 The possibility of accessing hard-to-reach areas and providing visual evaluations make drones an attractive and cost-effective technology.
-Such technology can be employed not only in dam surveying but the assessment of other large-scale structures:
+Such technology can be employed not only in dam surveying but in the assessment of other large-scale structures:

 - Drones for Aging Structures Assessment: Via flexible data acquisition, advanced technology (e.g., infrared cameras), and light construction, drones can improve the surveillance and preservation of a wide range of large structures.
-To be more precise, drones can facilitate aspects such as aging assessment of structures without the need for scaffolding or trained experts.
+To be more precise, drones can facilitate aspects such as the aging assessment of structures without the need for scaffolding or trained experts.
 Note that weather conditions, intensive use, or poor engineering also affect the construction industry across the globe.
 Interestingly, unmanned aerial technology can be employed in the assessment of cultural monuments.

 - Drones for Tall Buildings Evaluation: Drones can be used for tall buildings surveying in emergency settings (e.g., after-earthquake) at low costs.
-The opportunities for high-quality photogrammetric analyses allow the evaluation of large-scale and complex buildings with high elevation.
+The opportunities for high-quality photogrammetric analyses allow the evaluation of large-scale and complex buildings with high elevations.
 For instance, Achille and colleagues (2015) used drones to survey the Santa Barbara Bell Tower in Mantua after an earthquake occurred in Italy.

 - Drones for Bridge and Viaduct Inspection: Unmanned aerial technology can improve bridge and viaduct inspection, which can be a dangerous and costly task.
 Drones can detect cracks and spalls to improve the structural integrity of any construction.
 Note that Hallermann and Morgenthal (2014) used drone technology to inspect bridges and viaducts, providing detailed aerial imaging and documentation.
 In fact, documentation is essential to enhancing safety regulatory practices across the globe.